-Cerebral palsy sufferers deal with very difficult challenges on a daily basis.
-If you want to get an idea of what it’s like to deal with this condition, all you have to do is take a look at the symptoms of this disorder.
-If your child has been diagnosed with this condition, here are some of the difficulties that they will typically face.
+Cerebral palsy sufferers deal with tough challenges daily.
+If you want to get an idea of what it’s like to deal with this condition, all you have to do is look at this disorder’s symptoms.
+If your child has been diagnosed with this condition, here are some difficulties they will typically face.

 Cerebral palsy sufferers, unfortunately, have to deal with how little people tend to know about this condition.
-As an example, it’s not uncommon for people to think that CP is a disease.
+For example, it’s not uncommon for people to think that Cerebral Palsy is a disease.
 It’s not.
-It’s the result of a brain injury and, further, it’s not one thing, it’s a group of disorders.
+It’s the result of a brain injury; further, it’s not one thing; it’s a group of disorders.
 It affects the muscles, and in some cases, there is some degree of cognitive impairment that accompanies the condition.
-CP sufferers oftentimes have to deal with people who know very little about this disorder and who are full of erroneous assumptions.
+Cerebral Palsy sufferers often have to deal with people who know very little about this disorder and are full of erroneous assumptions.

-Some people with CP are fully disabled and qualify for disability benefits.
-Not all people with CP do, however, and this sometimes means that they have to work much harder to make a living than most people do.
-Remember that some of the symptoms of CP make everyday tasks very difficult and that this means that some of the people with this condition have a hard time finding employment that’s gainful.
+Some people with Cerebral Palsy are fully disabled and qualify for disability benefits.
+Not all people with Cerebral Palsy do, however, and this sometimes means they have to work much harder to make a living than most people do.
+Remember that some of the symptoms of Cerebral Palsy make everyday tasks very difficult and that some people with this condition have a hard time finding employment that’s gainful.
 It’s a challenge, but there are excellent resources out there.

-If you’re interested in learning more about CP and how it affects people in everyday life, United Cerebral Palsy is an excellent advocacy organization with a lot of information that can help your family be prepared for what lies ahead.
+Suppose you’re interested in learning more about Cerebral Palsy and how it affects people in everyday life.
+In that case, United Cerebral Palsy is an excellent advocacy organization with a lot of information that can help your family be prepared for what lies ahead.

-If medical malpractice caused your child’s CP, talk to a cerebral palsy attorney.
-Cerebral palsy in infants sometimes occurs specifically because a doctor or a healthcare facility was negligent and you may be able to sue in order to recover the compensation your family is owed..
+If medical malpractice caused your child’s Cerebral Palsy, talk to a cerebral palsy attorney.
+Cerebral palsy in infants sometimes occurs specifically because a doctor or a healthcare facility was negligent, and you may be able to sue to recover the compensation your family is owed..